ananyapuru/CPSC-484-Group-Project/Group_27/README.md

 You can find *The Posture Doctor* at TV 3, in front of Davies Auditorium.
 If another user isn't already interacting with *The Posture Doctor*, you will see a welcome screen that provides a quirky greeting and an option to analyze your posture when the left hand is raised.
 After raising your left hand, the analysis occurs as follows:

-1. The user is instructed to stand/sit facing the TV directly
+1. The user is instructed to stand facing perpendicular to the TV
-2. After ~5 seconds, the system takes a "screenshot" of the user's position
+2. The system will perform immediate analysis of the user's posture and results are displayed
-    * With this first screenshot, the user's *shoulder* and *hips* posture components are scored
+    * Included in this analysis is the user's *back* and *neck* posture scores
-3. The user is instructed to stand/sit facing 90 degrees to the left/right of the TV
+3. The user can then raise their left hand to navigate to the resources page to learn more.
+This page will have information including
-4. After ~5 seconds, the system takes another "screenshot" of the user's position
-    * With this second screenshot, the user's *back* and *neck* posture components are scored

-After this, you will be provided these component scores (as well as an overall score) - if these scores are low enough (**<80%**), a list of conditions will appear to the right of the scores, corresponding to whichever components received low scores.

-In this **results** page, there will be a cursor where the your right hand is located - if you raise your left hand while hovering over a condition's "**learn more**" text, you will navigate to a page with the following information:

     * What causes the condition
     * Symptoms of the condition
     * Remedial exercises

-You can navigate back to the **results** page with the same method for navigating to **learn more** pages, or can exit using a button at the bottom.
+The user is always able to return to the home page by raising their right hand

 ## Modifying Project Files